 Advanced, individualized study is available for students who want to continue writing poetry, through both our day-long and week-long intensive workshops.

-- Day-long workshops are offered each spring.
+- One-day workshops are offered each spring.
 Participation is free.
 All interested teens are encouraged to sign up.

 Please check back in 2019 for more information on 2019 teen poetry workshops.